giannilmbd/dynare/doc/manual/source/introduction.rst

 The development of Dynare is mainly done at `CEPREMAP`_ by a core team of researchers who devote part of their time to software development.
-Increasingly, the developer base is expanding, as tools developed by researchers outside of CEPREMAP are integrated into Dynare.
-Financial support is provided by CEPREMAP, Banque de France and DSGE-net (an international research network for DSGE modeling).
+Increasingly, the developer base is expanding, as tools developed by researchers outside CEPREMAP are integrated into Dynare.
+Financial support is provided by CEPREMAP, Banque de France, and DSGE-net (an international research network for DSGE modeling).

 Interaction between developers and users of Dynare is central to the